The Tool Shed Blog

 • Content: H1 identification, optimized metadata, unobtrusive pop-ups, and advertising, concluding to a friendly user experience.

-So what do you do with all this information above?
+So, armed with this in-depth information above, what should your next move be?
 Ott Niggulis from CXL, a growth institute, says that after usability optimization to a product or service and a conversion funnel, you can expect a 50% increase in your conversion rate.
-He walks us through detailed planning of a well-done usability testing process and insight implementation.
+His extensive knowledge of the CRO process and his data-driven approach serve as the framework for providing a comprehensive understanding of how data analysis can dramatically alter conversion rates.

 2. Qualitative and Quantitative Research

-While retrieving numerical data from a website using tools and platforms it's easy, what becomes hard is applying qualitative research for a website.
+While retrieving numerical data from a website using tools and platforms is easy, what becomes hard is applying these insights into tangible strategies that companies can use to bolster UX and improve conversion rates, maintaining a thoughtful optimization strategy to achieve desired KPIs:

 Here is when we return to the fundamental point: usability analysis.
-Although this mainly provides numbers, we get to transform those numbers into psychological analysis responses.
-Underlying reasons, motivations, and opinions that help develop ideas of a hypothesis to dive into an optimized funnel.
+Though this mostly provides numbers, we can transform those numbers into psychological analysis responses—underlying reasons, motivations, and opinions that help in developing ideas of a hypothesis to dive into an optimized funnel:

-Understanding your target audience is the golden ticket to success.
+Understanding your target audience, including the b2b market, is the golden ticket to the success of any UX strategy.
 A few questions need a proper answer:

 1. Who is my current site visitors?